 How Access works

-Access allows companies to establish control of and apply security policies to all accounts using their domain for Atlassian cloud products, including Jira Software, Jira Service Desk, Confluence, Bitbucket, Trello.
+Access allows companies to establish control of and apply security policies to all accounts using their domain for Atlassian cloud products, including Jira Software, Jira Service Management, Confluence, Bitbucket, Trello.

 When companies set up Access for the first time, they create an Organization, which is a management layer that gives admins the ability to view and apply controls to all Atlassian accounts using an email address belonging to their company.